Teaching Philosophy

 Visiting Artist

-Ruth Ellis Center Detroit area social services agency, Detroit, MI.
+Ruth Ellis Center; creating opportunities with LGBTQ+ young people to build their vision for a positive future.
+Detroit area social services agency, Detroit, MI.

 Visiting Artist

-The Older Persons’ Commission Providing Lifelong Learning to Seniors, Rochester, MI.
+The Older Persons’ Commission Providing Lifelong Learning to Senior Citizens, Rochester, MI.

 Visiting Artist